 As mentioned earlier, protein is essential for building muscle and is one of the most popular types of workout supplement available.
 The most popular options are whey protein, or proteins that are based on traditional food products like egg or rice.
 You can also find alternative options made from products like casein, soy or hemp.

 Creatine monohydrate is an ideal supplement to take if you are hoping to boost your strength, manage your weight and get a leaner figure from your workouts.
 This is an organic acid that is found in the body naturally.
 It regenerates adenosine triphosphate (ATP) which is important for repairing and reissuing nerves and tissues in the body.
+Additionally, creatine monohydrate workout supplements such as Creatine Powder by DMoose contain creatine which increases ATP levels, potentially speeding up metabolism for fat burning and weight loss.
+This particular supplement is known to boost energy levels, gain muscle mass, and improve brain health.

 Before choosing the right workout supplement for you, you may first consider if you need protein or amino acids more.
 However, it’s not really about getting one or the other, since amino acids are the building blocks of protein in the body.
 Taking amino acid supplements will help you with building protein, so you may want to consider taking them alongside protein supplements to make the protein more effective.